scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 half lunch half dinner thing.
 Tomorrow I'll probably do a full day of liquid unless I get irritated and require comfort food.

+### Day 152

+Soylent for lunch and fast food for dinner.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/